learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

 * Verify your answers by showing the calculated values satisfy all equations

 ## Objectives

-You will be able to:
-* Describe a system of linear equations for solving simple analytical problems
+In this lab you will:

-* Solve a system of equations using elimination and substitution
+- Solve a system of equations using elimination and substitution

 ## Exercise 1
 Jane paid 12 dollars for 4 cups of coffee and 4 cups of tea.
 3 cups of coffee cost as much as 2 cups of tea.
 What would be the total cost of 5 cups of coffee and 5 cups of tea?